Office: San Francisco, CA

-Nancy Kang’s practice centers around global privacy and data protection issues, including in relation to the GDPR and ePrivacy rules, as well as emerging privacy laws in countries around the globe.
-She assists companies with an international footprint in a wide range of industries with their privacy and data protection issues, including those relating to mobile applications, online advertising and marketing, tracking technologies, internet-connected devices, artificial intelligence, and immersive technologies.
+Nancy Kang assists companies in a wide range of industries with their global privacy and data protection issues, including those relating to mobile applications, internet-connected devices, websites, online advertising and marketing, tracking technologies, and artificial intelligence.

 Nancy guides clients through all aspects of privacy compliance and program management, including analysis of obligations under privacy laws, developing user interfaces and disclosures, conducting privacy assessments, developing policies and procedures for consumers and enterprise customers, drafting data processing agreements and related data provisions, developing processes for data subject requests, and conducting training for internal stakeholders.
 She also advises on the privacy and data processing aspects of vendor due diligence and corporate acquisitions, including post-acquisition integration.